Tissue Box Stockings

 I cut top of the box in a rectangle shape and left a 1/2 inch border on the sides and 1-1/2 inch border in the front.
 I punched holes out in the wide part of the border so I can poke some candy canes through.
 I then painted the boxes with acrylic paint to match the color stocking I am going to attach.

-I made a stocking shape that would fit nicely on my tissue boxes.
-The gold stocking is a brocade fabric that I stiffened with some sturdy iron on interfacing.
+The gold stocking is a brocade fabric that I stiffened with sturdy iron-on interfacing.
 I glued cord, a sequence strip and fringe to give the stocking fancy embellishments.
 The red one was very easy because I used glittery gold stiff felt and outlined the shape with glitter glue.
 I bought a furry border and bells and attached them to the stocking with craft glue.

 Once the stockings are dry, just glue them to the front of the box on the side with the wider border and holes.
 Add some candy canes and put them on your mantle.
-This is a really easy and fun project that kids would love create.
-The nice thing about this design, is you really don’t need much of anyone piece and can decorate however you want to make it special.
+This is a really easy and fun project that kids would love to create.